satansdeer/satansdeer.github.com/content/legacy-posts/git-staging-area-explained/index.md

 ## Staged Does Not Mean Finished

-Here is the part that often surprises beginners: staging a file does not create a permanent save point.
+Here is the part that surprises beginners: staging a file does not create a permanent save point.
 It only updates the next commit draft.

 Change the file: